maartene/DCJam2025/docs/TECHDEBT.md

         - [X] Update needs to work on enemy positions
         - [X] `spawnEnemy` should create a new Enemy
 - Extract conditional in update
+- message chain in `LostConditionTests` because `World` exposes array with partymembers